EVORA-project/evora-ontology/README.md

   -  To improve how our LinkML schema ([/models/evora_schema.yaml](https://github.com/EVORA-project/evora-ontology/tree/main/models/evora_schema.yaml)) is generated from our Google Sheet of metadata, you can contribute directly through pull request on the corresponding [schemasheet github repository](https://github.com/linkml/schemasheets)
   -  To improve the other models outputs (OWL, JSON-LD, SQL, Python, Java, Go...) improvements can be made throught contributing to LinkML improvements y making a pull request on the corresponding [LinkML github repository](https://github.com/linkml/linkml)

-For guidance on extending EVORAO by contribution, please refer to the[contribution guidelines](https://github.com/EVORA-project/evora-ontology/blob/main/CONTRIBUTING.md).
+For guidance on extending EVORAO by contribution, please refer to the [contribution guidelines](https://github.com/EVORA-project/evora-ontology/blob/main/CONTRIBUTING.md).

 ##  License